Vrinda Malhotra

 - Misinformation as a Commons Problem — modeling trust and attention as shared resources, examining extraction dynamics in information ecosystems, and evaluating governance interventions for epistemic resilience.

-- Conspiracy Evolution Pipeline — modeling narrative shift from conspiracy to propaganda via temporal semantic drift and frame analysis.
+- Conspiracy and Propaganda Evolution — modeling narrative shift from conspiracy to propaganda and vice-a-versa via temporal semantic drift and frame analysis.

 - Climate-Related Policy Analysis — NLP for ocean-acidification policy intent classification and governance-gap mapping.